kiran3807/rust-block-cache/README.md

 We simply have to query if the incoming IP address is not present within the ip addresses stored by the bloom filter.
 If the answer is negative that means there is neither a IP level fine block or IP-user agent-fine block entry within the block-file.

 Hence we can return 0 there itself, allowing the IP to pass.

+### Btree Maps :

+As mentioned previously for a certain time period the memory holds data associated with two different block-files, straining the memory of low spec edge devices.
+HashMap performance often degrades in such contexts on account of thrashing due to the page swaps the initiated by the OS.

+This is due to lack of cache locality in HashMaps.
+In that case we can use BtreeMaps, where we sacrifice o(1) lookup for log(n) lookup in return for much better cache locality, preventing thrashing caused by OS page swaps.